Replacement & Repair

 - Original order number

-Our Support Team will then create a return merchandise authorization (RMA) label for you.
+Our Customer Success Team will then create a return merchandise authorization (RMA) label for you.
 After we receive your unit, we will troubleshoot and verify if the unit needs a replacement or repair (if possible).
 We will perform the necessary fix/production and ship back a working unit.